viperleed/viperleed/doc/content/installation.rst

 .. tab-set::

-  .. tab-item:: Linux, MacOS, Windows Subsystem for Linux
+  .. tab-item:: Linux, macOS, Windows Subsystem for Linux

         You can set an environment variable via